melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Natural Mortality Estimation

 The southern California model estimates female natural mortality (*M*) and fixes male *M* at the same value.
 The estimated value of 0.130 (SE = 0.012) for both sexes is higher than the value estimated for northern California, but not inconsistent with the observed range of ages.
-Latitudinal gradients in natural mortality have been estimated for many species of rockfish, which is consistent with the lower estimates of M in the northern model.
+Latitudinal gradients in natural mortality have been estimated for many species of rockfish, which is consistent with the lower estimates of $M$ in the northern model.

 ## Fits to Age Composition
 The following plots show the Pearson residuals, mean age with Francis data weighting, and